Travel insurance pre existing conditions

 Generally speaking, a pre-existing condition is an injury, sickness or condition that you’ve had advice for, symptoms of or treatment for.

-Every insurer will have a list of conditions that they will provide cover for, here are some common conditions:
+Every insurance company will have a list of conditions that they will provide cover for, here are some common conditions:

-Depending on the condition as well, the insurer may have specific eligibility requirements or state a period of time that your condition must not have worsened or changed in any way.
+Depending on the condition as well, the insurance provider may have specific eligibility requirements or state a period of time that your condition must not have worsened or changed in any way.
 This can be anything from 30 days to a year depending on the condition.

 If you are pregnant for instance, most travel insurance policies will allow you to travel up to 26 weeks but only if the pregnancy was conceived naturally (no IVF) and there were not any prior complications or issues with previous pregnancies.

-Even if you don’t think your condition is particularly serious you should always tell your insurer about it as it is better to be safe than sorry.
+Even if you don’t think your condition is particularly serious you should always tell your insurance provider about it as it is better to be safe than sorry.

 Will I have to pay an extra premium?